marianhlavac/marianhlavac-cz/index.md

 <footer>
 If you made it all the way down here, I'd like to thank you.
-If you read this page as a CV, I acknowledge that nobody likes long CVs with a bunch of long texts and stories and whatnot.
-But I think that one should find a five minutes to read about someone, If he wants that someone to be willing to spend more than five minutes on his project.
+If you read this page as a&nbsp;CV, I acknowledge that nobody likes long CVs with a&nbsp;bunch of long texts and stories and whatnot.
+But I think that one should find a&nbsp;five minutes to read about someone, If he wants that someone to be willing to spend more than five minutes on his project.
 </footer>